 The Lipschitz assumptions on the latencies and their inverse are necessary in the sense that if one of these assumptions is dropped, then there are instances for which the combined cost function is not Lipschitz continuous.

-As a corollary of this result, we obtain that it suffices to calculate the combined cost function for a polynomial number of sampling points in order to get a good approximation of its maximum.
+As a corollary of this result, we obtain that it suffices to calculate the combined cost function for a polynomial number of sampling points to get a good approximation of its maximum.
 In the remainder of this section, we will show how to approximately calculate $C_N(d_N)$ and $C_T(d_T)$.

+3.3.
 Approximating $C_N(d_N)$.

-We first focus on the computation of the cost of the non-tollable edges.
-In order to approximate their total cost, we are interested in calculating an ε -approximate Wardrop equilibrium on N with demand d_N , which we define below for the special case of parallel edges.
+We first focus on the computation of the cost of the nontollable edges.
+To approximate their total cost, we are interested in calculating an ε -approximate Wardrop equilibrium on N with demand d_N , which we define below for the special case of parallel edges.